Red Riding Hood 2

 Prototype version of what was shown at the DVS Project Jam

+It confirmed what I had felt but with more accuracy and valuable suggestions for improvement, so thank you again everyone who was there.
 There were so many things I should and could improve, and so many solutions and ideas.
-I sketched out a few and tried to figure out which were the ones that solved it the best, but also if I could implement them quickly as I had already gone over my personal deadline to complete.
-I decided to not give myself another deadline as it would just add unnecessary pressure for a project that was meant to be enjoyable, but maybe have one again when I was closer to the end not to drag it out longer than needed, as I did have my next project in mind and also keen to start that.
+I sketched out a few and tried to figure out which were the ones that solved it best, but also if I could implement them quickly as I had already gone over my personal deadline to complete.
+I decided to not give myself another deadline as it would just add unnecessary pressure for a project that was meant to be enjoyable, but maybe have one again when I was closer to the end so as not to drag it out longer than needed, as I did have my next project in mind and was also keen to start that.

 Some of the feedback included: